 Ditch Your Boring, Old Editor, and Write a Scientific Paper the Smart Way with Bit.ai

-Bit.ai is a new-age documentation and knowledge management tool that allows researchers and teams to collaborate, share, track, and manage all knowledge and research in one place.
+Bit.ai is an AI-powered docs, wikis, and knowledge management platform that allows researchers and teams to collaborate, share, track, and manage all knowledge and research in one place.
 Bit documents, unlike your standard Word Docs or Google Docs, are interactive.
 This means that authors can use Bit to create interactive, media-rich scientific papers easily!

 Thus, Bit brings together everything you need to conduct and write a comprehensive scientific paper under one roof, cutting down your efforts in half!
 Bit has a super easy and fun interface, making onboarding new users easier than ever!

-1. Organized workspaces and folders – Bit brings all your research in one place by allowing you to organize information in workspaces and folders.
+- Organized workspaces and folders – Bit brings all your research in one place by allowing you to organize information in workspaces and folders.
 Workspaces can be created around projects, studies, departments, and fields.
 Everyone added to a workspace can access and collaborate on its content.
-Inside each workspace, you can create an unlimited number of wikis and access your content library.

-3. Rich embed options – Bit.ai integrates with over 100+ web applications (Ex: YouTube, PDFs, LucidChart, Google Drive, etc.) to help you weave information in their wikis beyond just text and images.
+- Rich embed options –ai integrates with over 100+ web applications (Ex, YouTube, PDFs, LucidChart, Google Drive, etc.) to help you weave information into their wikis beyond just text and images.

-4. Smart search – Bit has very robust search functionality that allows anyone to find information quickly.
+- Smart search –ai has very robust search functionality that allows anyone to find information quickly.
 You can search for folders, files, documents, and content inside your documents across all of your workspaces.

-5. Interlink documents – Bit allows authors to create unlimited documents and interlink them to create wikis that expand the knowledge base.
-Simply highlight the words and you have the option to create a new document.
+- Interlink documents – Bit.ai allows authors to create unlimited documents and interlink them to create wikis that expand the knowledge base.
+Simply highlight the words, and you have the option to create a new document.

-6. Permission & sharing access – Bit supports features like document tracking, cloud upload, templates, document locking, document expiration, password protection, etc.
+- Permission & sharing access – Bit.ai supports features like document tracking, cloud upload, templates, document locking, document expiration, password protection, etc.

 Our team at bit.ai has created a few awesome templates to make your research process more efficient.
 Make sure to check them out before you go, your team might need them!